Up-to-date Norway stats: Discover the statistics, facts and figures that help to explain and provide context about Norwegian life in 2021.

-As of 2010, the largest groups of immigrants in Norway were:
+At the beginning of 2021, the largest groups of immigrants in Norway were:

 The reason for the slowdown in net immigration has largely been a drop in labour-based immigration since 2011.
 However, the number of refugees has also dropped sharply since the European refugee crisis of 2015.

 At just 1.53, the fertility rate in Norway in 2020 was the lowest since records began.
 The post-war baby boom hit its height in 1961.
 But after the early 1960s, the rate began to drop sharply.

 The recent fall in birth rate is mirrored across the Nordic region, and in fact there are many European countries with a lower rate right now.
 These include Germany, Finland, Portugal, Italy and Spain.